Kontakt

 • Marijke de Belder was a postdoctoral researcher working on derivational morphology and its interfaces.
 She now works as a lecturer at the university of Utrecht.

-• Ankelien Schippers is a postdoctoral researcher working on movement assymetries and intervention. (her own DfG project).
+• Ankelien Schippers was a postdoctoral researcher, who worked on movement assymetries and intervention. (her own DfG project).

 • Bénédicte Grandon was a postdoctoral researcher within the cluster of excellence Hearing for All.
 She is working on language acquisition and language processing in children with hearing impairment.
 She now works as assistant professor at the university of Nantes (France)

-• Kyoko Sugisaku is a postdocural researcher with a background in computational linguistics, who will work on a project on narrative development in schoolage children using digital methods.
+• Kyoko Sugisaku was a postdocural researcher with a background in computational linguistics, who worked on a project on narrative development in schoolage children using digital methods.

 2023